What jobs are being taken over by robots and computers?

 Information gathering, analysts, and researchers

-Law firms are already replacing paralegals and other staff with e-discovery lawyers and research robots capable of combing through millions of documents and discovering relevant facts, phone numbers, e-mail addresses, and other information based on keywords.
+Law firms are already replacing paralegals and other staff with e-discovery lawyers and research robots.
+These robots are capable of combing through millions of documents and discovering relevant facts, phone numbers, e-mail addresses, and other information based on keywords.

-Many financial analysts are also being replaced by computer programs that are designed to analyze and find patterns and trends in financial data that can be used to help invest and find financial opportunities or risks.
+Many financial analysts are also being replaced by computer programs that are designed to analyze and find patterns and trends in financial data.
+Finding these patterns and trends automatically can be used to help invest and find financial opportunities or risks more efficiently.

 Journalists and reporters